AI-Generated Content (AIGC) for Various Data Modalities: A Survey: 3D Modality

+There are several lines of work for novel view synthesis, and they can be categorized according to the representations they operate on, which we discuss below.
+Table \ref{table:novelview_methods} shows a quantitative comparison of these methods.

+\textbf{Voxel-based Representations.} One approach for novel view synthesis stores the 3D scene information (geometry and appearance) as features in a voxel grid, which can be rendered into images.
 DeepVoxels \cite{sitzmann2019deepvoxels} introduces a deep 3D voxel representation where features are stored in a small 3D voxel grid, which can be rendered by a neural network (i.e., neural rendering) to produce 3D shapes.
 HoloGAN \cite{nguyen2019hologan} has an architecture that enables direct manipulation of view, shape and appearance of 3D objects and can be trained using unlabeled 2D images only, while leveraging a deep 3D voxel representation \cite{sitzmann2019deepvoxels}.
-BlockGAN \cite{nguyen2020blockgan} also generate 3D scene representations by learning from unlabelled 2D images, while adding compositionality where the individual objects can be added or edited independently.
-HoloDiffusion \cite{karnewar2023holodiffusion} introduces a DM-based approach that can be trained on posed images without access to 3D ground truth, where the DM generates a 3D feature voxel grid, which are rendered by a rendering function (MLP) to produce the 2D images.

-Besides, sparse voxel-based representations have been proposed to improve the optimization efficiency.
-PlenOctrees \cite{yu2021plenoctrees} Plenoxels \cite{fridovich2022plenoxels} are sparse voxel girds where each voxel corner stores the scalar density and a vector of spherical harmonic coefficients for each color channel.
-Sun et al. \cite{sun2022direct} also aim to speed up the optimization process, by directly optimizing the volume density.
-VoxGRAF \cite{schwarz2022voxgraf} proposes a 3D-aware GAN which represents the scene with a sparse voxel grid to generate novel views.
+BlockGAN \cite{nguyen2020blockgan} also generates 3D scene representations by learning from unlabeled 2D images, while adding compositionality where the individual objects can be added or edited independently.
+HoloDiffusion \cite{karnewar2023holodiffusion} introduces a DM-based approach that can be trained on posed images without access to 3D ground truth, where the DM generates a 3D feature voxel grid, which is rendered by a rendering function (MLP) to produce the 2D images.
+Besides, sparse voxel-based representations \cite{schwarz2022voxgraf} have been proposed to improve the optimization efficiency.
+For instance, VoxGRAF \cite{schwarz2022voxgraf} proposes a 3D-aware GAN which represents the scene with a sparse voxel grid to generate novel views.